ATLANTA (AP) — These New York Mets know a thing or two about comebacks.

 Asked what he was thinking when he rounded the bases, Lindor said: “My back hurts.
 I’m tired.
 I know how good Atlanta is.”

-New York had lost 77 straight games when trailing by three runs in eighth inning or later since May 17, 2023.
+New York had lost 77 straight games when trailing by three runs in the eighth inning or later since May 17, 2023.

 “I’ve never seen a game like that.
-It was just a total rollercoaster,” owner Steve Cohen said, “I had tears in my eyes when we went ahead and then I was in shock when we fell behind.
+It was just a total rollercoaster,” owner Steve Cohen said.
+“I had tears in my eyes when we went ahead and then I was in shock when we fell behind.
 And then Francisco, just a big-boy moment, rises to the occasion.
 I mean, he must have dreamt of that as a kid.”

 It was a throwback to 1973, when the Mets also clinched a playoff spot on the day after the season was supposed to finish.
 Back then, they beat the Chicago Cubs 6-4 to secure the NL East title.